Clemson–Florida State football rivalry: Dabo & Fisher

-Clemson Dominance
+Clemson's Dominance and Florida State's Comeback

 Coming into the 2017 NCAA Division I FBS football season, Florida State was highly ranked and favored to win the ACC Championship after Clemson lost major talent due to graduation and the NFL draft from the previous season.
 Ranked #3 going into their season opening matchup against top-ranked Alabama in Atlanta at the newly opened Mercedes-Benz Stadium for the Chick-fil-A Kickoff Game, Florida State came into the season with high expectations.
 However, Deondre Francois suffered a season-ending patellar tendon injury, which derailed the Seminoles' entire program.
 Florida State began the season 3–5 heading into the Clemson game, which Clemson would ride to a dominant 31–14 victory at Memorial Stadium (Clemson).
 This chain of events would eventually lead to FSU head coach Jimbo Fisher moving on to take the vacant position at Texas A&M. Florida State would eventually hire Willie Taggart, whose success against the Tigers would continue to wane.
 The 2018 matchup between the two teams ended up being one of the most one-sided affairs in the rivalry's history.
 Clemson entered the contest undefeated riding the play of freshman quarterback sensation Trevor Lawrence.
 Clemson would hand Florida State one of their worst losses in program history, having set the record for highest loss margin in Doak-Campbell Stadium history, and tie the largest deficit in FSU program history as well with the 59–10 victory in Tallahassee.
 Clemson would go on to win another Championship, defeating Alabama in the 2019 College Football Playoff National Championship.
 Having professed that players "gave up" during that game, Coach Willie Taggart vowed such a loss would never happen again.
 However, Taggart's struggles continued into the 2019 season.
 Entering the Clemson game with a 2–2 record, Clemson again defeated Florida State by 30+ pts at Memorial Stadium, by a score of 45–14.
 This extended the Tigers' win streak in the series to 5, their longest to date.
-From 2017–2019, Florida State would be outscored by Clemson by a 105–38 margin.
+From 2017 to 2019, Florida State would be outscored by Clemson by a 105–38 margin.
 Clemson would also be the first team in Atlantic Coast Conference history to win 5 straight ACC Championship Games whereas Florida State would end up firing Willie Taggart and finishing with their second consecutive losing season.
 Heading into 2020, Florida State hired former Memphis head coach Mike Norvell, their third head coach in 4 seasons.
+The 2021 and 2022 contests were closer but Clemson still won 30–20 and 34–28 respectively.
+In 2023, Florida State finally broke the seven game skid after they won 31–24 in overtime.
+A year later, Clemson got revenge against a struggling Florida State squad by winning 29–13.